Scalable and Generalizable Autonomous Driving Scene Synthesis

 TL;DR: We introduce BEV-VAE, a variational autoencoder that unifies multi-view images into a BEV representation for scalable and generalizable autonomous driving scene synthesis.

-Abstract: Generative modeling has shown remarkable success in vision and language, inspiring research on synthesizing autonomous driving scenes.
-Existing multi-view synthesis approaches commonly operate in image latent spaces with cross-attention to enforce spatial consistency, but they are tightly bound to camera configurations, which limits dataset scalability and model generalization.
-We propose BEV-VAE, a variational autoencoder that unifies multi-view images into a compact bird’s-eye-view (BEV) representation, enabling encoding from arbitrary camera layouts and decoding to any desired viewpoint.
+Abstract: Generative modeling has shown remarkable success in vision and language, inspiring research on synthesizing driving scenes.
+Existing multi-view synthesis approaches typically operate in image latent spaces with cross-attention to enforce spatial consistency, but they are tightly bound to camera configurations, which limits model generalization.
+We propose BEV-VAE, a variational autoencoder that learns a unified Bird’s-Eye-View (BEV) representation from multi-view images, enabling encoding from arbitrary camera layouts and decoding to any desired viewpoint.
 Through multi-view image reconstruction and novel view synthesis, we show that BEV-VAE effectively fuses multi-view information and accurately models spatial structure.
 This capability allows it to generalize across camera configurations and facilitates scalable training on diverse datasets.
 Within the latent space of BEV-VAE, a Diffusion Transformer (DiT) generates BEV representations conditioned on 3D object layouts, enabling multi-view image synthesis with enhanced spatial consistency on nuScenes and achieving the first complete seven-view synthesis on AV2.
-Finally, synthesized imagery significantly improves the perception performance of BEVFormer, highlighting the utility of scalable and generalizable scene synthesis for autonomous driving.
+Compared with training generative models in image latent spaces, BEV-VAE achieves superior computational efficiency.
+Finally, synthesized imagery significantly improves the perception performance of BEVFormer, highlighting the utility of generalizable scene synthesis for autonomous driving.

 Primary Area: unsupervised, self-supervised, semi-supervised, and supervised representation learning